 Frequently Asked Questions

-Are three free video conferencing apps?
+Are there any free video conferencing apps?

 Yes, there are free video conferencing apps.
 Some good examples include Zoom, Cisco, GoToMeeting, Microsoft Teams, and more.

 The platform is free only for up to 100 participants with a 40-minute time limit.
 For enterprises with a large number of participants and longer conferences, you need to pay a subscription costing $15-20 per month.
 Zoom rooms are available for $50-$100 per month.